BOOK A DEMO

 1. Review payroll and benefits systems

-• Support for real-time WPS integration
+• Ensure real-time WPS integration capability

-• Can they track compliance across employee categories
+• Assess compliance across employee categories

 2. Align HR data with labour law requirements

-• Minimum wage thresholds
+• Minimum wage

-• Contract classifications
+• Contract structures

-• Health insurance links
+• Health insurance compliance

 How gulfHR Helps

-gulfHR tracks regional legislative changes and continuously updates its platform and compliance framework to support:
+gulfHR continuously updates its platform to support:

-• Real-time WPS / payroll integration
+• Real-time WPS and payroll integration

-• Compliance thresholds (e.g. minimum wage, health insurance)
+• Compliance thresholds

 • Audit-ready reporting